 In 2018, the state government announced a new project, Shrine to Sea, which set the vision for a new boulevard for Melbourne along Albert and Kerferd Roads, connecting the Domain Gardens to Port Phillip Bay.
-Now at the draft masterplan stage, the boulevard will adopt a new name, 'Yannawatpanhanna', meaning 'go to water' in the Boon Wurrung language of the Bunurong people.
-This will form the new identity and visual branding for the project.
+While road names will remain unchanged, the boulevard will adopt a new name, 'Yannawatpanhanna', meaning 'go to water' in the Boon Wurrung language of the Bunurong people for use in visual branding and and interpretation.
 This exciting opportunity to reintroduce language onto Country has been agreed to with the Bunurong Land Council Aboriginal Corporation, the Registered Aboriginal Party of the area.